isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 8.&nbsp;She based her self-esteem on how many ‘likes’ and ‘followers’ she had.
 She would ask her friends to ‘like’ her photos or ‘follow’ her account to appear popular.
 If a photo did not receive over 100 ‘likes’, she would delete them.

 {:start="9"}
-9.&nbsp;She began receiving comments about her appearance and hurtful messages from those who were supposedly her friends.&nbsp;
+9.&nbsp;She began receiving comments about her appearance and hurtful messages from those who were supposedly her friends.

 {:start="10"}
 10.&nbsp;Her mental health worsened.
 She self-harmed and she was later diagnosed with PTSD when she eventually sought help at IMH.
 She was on medical leave from school for most of the year.